asuh/forage/README.md

 ### h-card

-I'm highlighting a feature called [h-card](https://microformats.org/wiki/h-card), which is a Microformats2 format for publishing people and a vital building block for the IndieWeb to work with WordPress.
+I'm highlighting a feature called [h-card](https://microformats.org/wiki/h-card), which is a Microformats2 format for publishing data about people and a vital building block for the IndieWeb to work with WordPress.

 If you haven't already installed any of the above and want to test the waters, you can start with the IndieWeb Plugin.
 Generally, everything should just work out of the box.